Memory paging: Performance

 Many Unix-like operating systems (for example AIX, Linux, and Solaris) allow using multiple storage devices for swap space in parallel, to increase performance.

 Swap space size

 In some older virtual memory operating systems, space in swap backing store is reserved when programs allocate memory for runtime data.
 Operating system vendors typically issue guidelines about how much swap space should be allocated.

-Addressing limits on 32-bit hardware
+Physical and virtual address space sizes

 Paging is one way of allowing the size of the addresses used by a process, which is the process's "virtual address space" or "logical address space", to be different from the amount of main memory actually installed on a particular computer, which is the physical address space.

 Main memory smaller than virtual memory

 In most systems, the size of a process's virtual address space is much larger than the available main memory.
 For example: